AZ-0/Writeups/2023/fcsc/scfa-rsa-secure-dev/writeup.md

 It turns out the attacker also has plenty of ways to circumvent the countermeasure!
 For instance, she could corrupt the `Z` register so that jumps are (not) taken.

+Luckily!
-Luckily, the literature describes a way to circumvent the circumventing; this is called the *lock principle*.
+The literature describes a countermeasure to the countercountermeasure, called the *lock principle*.

 The idea is pretty simple (but inventing it is not so simple!):
 ```haskell